yuwindr/eks-cni-demo/readme.md

         - Tier: Private/Public
         - CIDR: Main/Secondary
         - *E.g. for public subnet in the main VPC CIDR range (10.0.0.0/16), it should have tags `Tier=Public` and `CIDR=Main`.*
+        - *Note: this template expects 1 public and 1 private subnet in each of the two AZs: ap-southeast-1a and ap-southeast-1b*
     - For subnet that we want to deploy target EC2 instance, tag it with the following keys and appropriate values:
         - Tier: Private/Public
+        - *Note: this template expects 1 public subnet in ap-southeast-1a AZ*

 1. Terraform setup
     - Create an S3 bucket to store Terraform state files